-Rarely this condition is due to a parathyroid gland cancer.
-In the vast majority of patients there is no cancer to worry about and the gland is always sent for testing to rule out cancer after the surgery.
+Rarely is this condition due to a parathyroid gland cancer.
+In the vast majority of patients, there is no malignancy.
+In addition, the gland is always sent for testing to rule out cancer after the surgery.

 Can hyperparathyroidism recur?

-In less than 5% of patients the condition will not respond to surgery or will recur later.
-The majority of patients are cured permanently by surgery
+It’s possible but rare.
+In less than 5% of patients the condition will either not respond to surgery or recur later.
+The majority of patients are cured permanently by surgery.

 Will my voice be affected by surgery?

-In less than 1% of patients there will be a long-lasting voice change due to the surgery; the majority of patients have no trouble with their voice.
+In less than 1% of patients there will be a long-lasting voice change due to the surgery, but the majority of patients have no trouble with their voices.

 Will calcium pills be needed forever after parathyroid surgery?

-Although it is not uncommon to need calcium pills directly after surgery for a short time, most patients go off calcium thereafter and many patients need no extra calcium at all.
+Although it is not uncommon to need calcium pills following surgery for a short time, most patients go off calcium shortly thereafter and many patients need no extra calcium at all.

 What are the symptoms of hyperparathyroidism?